Pratibha-Nevhare/RegisterLoginProject/README.md

 # RegisterLoginProject

-This is a web application project that implements a login and registration system using JSP, Servlets, HTML, CSS, and a database for storing user information.
+This is a web application project that implements a login and registration system using JSP, Servlets, HTML, CSS, and JDBC.

 ## Technologies Used